wuzhengy/TAU/Communication over DHT.md

   * all the added blockchains in the friends list will be treated as boot and time info potential providers equivalent to TAU chain.

 ## Public Key to Public Key communication
 The IP protocol requires sender and receiver IP addresses.
 When IP address is behind NAT or in the private range, the IP connnection between devices is hard to establish.
 Ideally, each device will have public key.
 The communcation is conducted between key to key.
 The under-neath IP connection and routing is handled by protocol.
-We devide TAU server-less communicaiton to be an application layer protocol to faciliate peer to peer connection in following simple command:
-* Get in mutable data item
-   * When a node, A, wants to get a data.
-It will search local memory firstly.
-If not found locally, A will do the `dht_get`